 Instructions

-• Trim the tenderloin of silver skin and excess fat.
-Slice into 3/4-inch medallions and flatten slightly with the back of a spatula.
-Season both sides generously with salt and pepper.
+• Trim any silver skin and excess fat from the pork tenderloin.
+Cut into 3/4-inch medallions and gently flatten with the back of a spatula.
+Season both sides with salt and pepper.

 • Heat the oil in a large skillet over medium-high heat.
-Add the pork in a single layer (work in batches if needed to avoid crowding) and sear for about 1-1/2 minutes per side, just until lightly browned.
-Transfer to a plate and cover to keep warm.
+Add the pork in a single layer, working in batches if necessary to avoid crowding.
+Sear until lightly browned, about 1-1/2 minutes per side.
+Transfer to a plate and cover loosely with foil.

-• Reduce the heat to medium and add the butter to the same pan.
-Stir in the onion and sauté until soft and translucent, about 2 minutes.
-Add the garlic and cook for another minute until fragrant.
+• Reduce the heat to medium and melt the butter in the same pan.
+Add the onion and cook until softened and translucent, about 2 minutes.
+Stir in the garlic and cook for 1 minute longer.

-• Season to taste with salt and pepper, then stir in the cream.
-Return the pork (along with any juices) to the pan, turning the medallions to coat them in the sauce.
-Finish the pork by cooking for 1 to 2 minutes, until the medallions reach an internal temperature of 140°F.
+• Return the pork and any accumulated juices to the skillet.
+Turn the medallions to coat them in the sauce and cook for 1 to 2 minutes longer, until the pork reaches an internal temperature of 140°F.

 Nutrition